derhnyel/sani/README.md

-# Sani-Ai
+# Sani 🤖⚙️😎

+Hello there, I am `Sani`:
 An advanced AI-powered tool for building better softwares.
+I integrate AI directly into your codebase by making it blend in with your prefered language syntax.
-Its name is derived from the Hausa word for knowledge, reflecting its deep understanding of programming languages and its ability to quickly analyze code for issues and provide the best solution there is.
+My name is derived from the `Hausa` word for knowledge, as i have access to a wide range of resources for energizing your codebase with ai also, I can analyze any codebase for issues and provide the best solution there is.

+## Support Languages

+- Python

+## Installation

 ## Debugger